kanikadchopra/proj_plots/docs/index.rst

 For example, if we were optimizing :math:`\theta` and :math:`\mu`, we would have one plot where :math:`\mu` is held constant and :math:`\theta` is varying.
 This plot would show how the results of the objective function vary based on :math:`\theta`.
 By analysing this plot, we are able to determine if :math:`\theta` has reached its optimal value.
 An example of this plot can be found below in the Usage section.

-This package is composed of the following functions:
+This package is composed of the following functions located in ``src/projplot/projplot.py``:

-- ``src/projplot``: contains the project directory for the projplot package.
-- ``src/projplot/proj_plot.py``: This file contains the functions needed to generate these varying plots.
+- ``proj_plot()``: Takes an objective function, the optimal values, limits, an optional list of names, the number of points, whether the function is vectorized and whether plotting is required with a vertical line and will create a `pandas.DataFrame` with the varying x-value and respective y-value.
+It will then generate the project plots if `plot=True`.
+The various steps in this function are broken down in the following helper functions.
-    * ``proj_xvals()`` generates a x-value matrix that has each variation of altering one x-variable, while holding others constaint.
-The x-values are the thetas that are being optimized.
+- ``proj_xvals()``: Generates a x-value matrix that has each variation of altering one x-variable, while holding others constaint.
+The x-values are the variables that are being optimized.
+- ``proj_data()`` will take an objective function and the x-value matrix generated and will create a `pandas.DataFrame` with the varying x-value and respective y-value.
-    * ``proj_plot_show()`` produces a plot for each x value based on a DataFrame containing the varying x value and corresponding calculated y.
+- ``proj_plot_show()``: Produces a plot for each x value based on the `pandas.DataFrame` created by ``proj_data()``.
 This also returns the plot handle for further customization.
-    * ``proj_data()`` will take an objective function and the x-value matrix generated and will create a DataFrame with the varying x-value and respective y-value.
-This will return the DataFrame and also plot the values using `proj_plot_show`.
-    * ``proj_plot()`` will take an objective function, the optimal values, limits, an optional list of names, the number of points, whether the function is vectorized and whether plotting is required with a vertical line and will create a DataFrame with the varying x-value and respective y-value.
-This will return the DataFrame and also plot the values using `proj_plot_show()` if `plot=True`.

-- ``tests``: containts a package to test ``projplot``.

 More details can be found in the Function Documentation section below.